Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

-Leaf footed bugs are not dangerous as they do not harm humans.
-However, when there is an infestation or the population gets out of control, it can cause damage to your garden.
+Leaf-footed bugs are not dangerous, as they do not harm humans.
+But an infestation or too many of these pests can damage your crops.

-When pests are destroying your crops, you have to figure out the best and safest options on how to control or get rid of them to take better care of your plants.
+When pests are in your garden, you must find the best, safest ways to control them to protect your plants.

-Do not despair; there are different ways to expel these harmful insects from your garden or house without using harsh chemicals.
-Sometimes multiple solutions can be most beneficial.
+Don’t despair.
+There are many ways to get rid of these insects from your garden or house without using harsh chemicals.

 Leaf-Footed Bug Identification

-If you’ve been looking for ways to repel these bad bugs, below are 13 natural and organic ways to eliminate them from your garden.
+If you’ve been looking for ways to control these bugs, below are 13 natural and organic ways to remove them from your garden.

 1. Use Row Covers

 Row covers have many uses in the garden, one of which is to control all kinds of pests.
-However, it is best to use it at the beginning of your planting season before they arrive.
+However, it is best to use them at the beginning of your planting season before the pests arrive.

-A downside may be that it prevents beneficial bugs from coming into your garden.
+A downside may be that it prevents beneficial bugs from reaching your plants.

 2. Diatomaceous Earth

 You do, however, need to reapply after any rain.
-Not only will it rid you of these critters, but it is organic and natural as well, unlike Sevin dust.
-Read more on how to use diatomaceous earth for pest control.
+It will help rid your yard and garden of these critters.
+Moreover, it is also organic and natural, unlike Sevin dust.
+Read more about how to use diatomaceous earth for pest control.

 3. Neem Oil

-Alternatively, make a leaf footed bug spray by mixing two tablespoons of pure neem oil with a gallon of water.
+Alternatively, make a homemade leaf-footed bug spray by mixing two tablespoons of pure neem oil with a gallon of water.
 Spray it on both sides of the leaves.

 4. Physically Remove Bugs

-If you spend a lot of time out in your garden, removing the bugs physically is a good solution.
-Therefore, take the time to look through the plants and at the backs of the leaves.
+If you spend a lot of time in your garden, removing the bugs by hand is a good solution.
+So, take the time to look through the plants and at the backs of the leaves.

 5. Clear Woodpiles and Winter Shelters